Malmstrom Pharmacy

 Additional Information

-We provide pharmaceutical care to eligible TRICARE beneficiaries.
-If we don’t currently stock the medication you need, we can acquire most within 48-72 hours if approved by TRICARE.
+We provide pharmaceutical care for eligible TRICARE beneficiaries.
+If we do not currently stock the medication you need, we can acquire most within 3 to 5 duty days if approved by TRICARE.
 If you have questions about the availability of your medication, please call 406-731-4633 or stop by.

 Sign up and manage Express Scripts account